clarus/coq-chick-blog/README.md

 * return a pure value of type `A`
 * call an external command and wait for its result

 The purity of Coq ensures that each request is answered in finite time without errors.

 We specify the behavior of the server in `Spec.v`.

+### Scenarios
+A scenario is a set of runs of the server.
+A type-checking scenario shows that the server behaves as expected in a certain use case.
+For example, we check that when we create, edit and view a post we get the same result as what we entered.

+You can think of a scenario as an unit test with universally quantified variables.

+### Privacy
+We check that, for any runs of a program, an unauthenticated user cannot access private pages (like edit) or modify the file system with system calls.